 Chair, Fundraising Committee

-An Anglo-Swiss national, Jacqueline spent 14 years’ working in offshore fund management and fund research in London before moving to Geneva in 2010.
+An Anglo-Swiss national, Jacqueline spent 14 years working in offshore fund management and fund research in London before moving to Geneva in 2010.
 After several years volunteering as Office Manager at ASK, Jacqueline is now Chair of ASK’s Fundraising Committee.
-She is also a Board member of Association des Femmes pour la Planète and a voluntary trainer at the Association Sportive des Schtroumpfs.
+She is also a Board member of GRSA – No Strings Attached and Association des Femmes de la Planète and a voluntary trainer at the Association Sportive des Schtroumpfs.